benjmor/CVFL/constitution.md

 ## Section 3: Each school shall be responsible for the attendance of their representative at CVFL Council meetings.
 ## Section 4: The President or a quorum of the CVFL Council shall be empowered to call special meetings as necessary.

-# ARTICLE VIII: Amendments
+# Article VIII: Amendments
 ## Section 1: Proposed amendments to the constitution shall be submitted to the President of CVFL at least 15 days prior to the first consideration by the Council.
 ## Section 2: Proposed amendments to the constitution shall be submitted to all member schools at least 7 days prior to first consideration by the CVFL Council.
 ## Section 3: Proposed amendments to the constitution may be ratified by a simple majority affirmative vote of the CVFL Council at a scheduled League meeting.
 ## Section 4: All amendments shall take effect immediately upon ratification.

-# ARTICLE IX: Ratification
+# Article IX: Ratification
 ## Section 1: This constitution and By-laws shall be in effect beginning in the Fall of 2012 if ratified by a simple majority of the CVFL Council at a meeting prior to that time.

 Note: The offices and names below are provided for historical context only.
 They are not updated based on changes to officers or coaches.